In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 If you’re eyeing a first-gen Expedition, 2002 is your ideal ticket.
 It’s not flawless, mind you, but it’s the best of the bunch.

-Under the hood, you had options:
+Under the hood, you had choices:

 - A 4.6L Triton V8 pumping out 232 horses